ramonpzg/ramonpzg.github.io/_pages/about.md

 Hi there!
 I'm Ramon, a freelance data data professional, researcher and educator traveling and working remotely since late 2021.

 My latest contract was teaching a data science course from October 2022 to January 2023 for IBM and SkillUp Online.
 My last full-time gig was as a Senior Product Developer for [Decoded](decoded.com), where I created custom data science tools, workshops, and training programs for clients in industries ranging from retail to finance.
-I still teach workshops for Decoded although in a more ad-hoc way (between 5-10 per month).
+I still teach workshops for Decoded although in a more ad-hoc way.

 My previous roles have been at the intersection of education, data science, and research in the areas of entrepreneurship and strategy, alongside a few research ventures in consumer behaviour and development economics in industry and academia, respectively.